amandoabreu/amandoabreu.github.io/_posts/2019-30-03-the-world-of-fake-coursera-certificates.md

 Me: "Hey, I'm here for the coursera certificates"

 Him: "Hey.
 Yes.
-I can give you all the premium courses, Google IT, CIRCO Networking, Python, etc"
+I can give you all the premium courses, Google IT, CISCO Networking, Python, etc"

 Me: "Can I get an example to see if it's verifiable?"